epu-ntua/enershare-ai4ef-frontend/Wiki.md

 access the Dagster UI and choose their preferred run, configuring the parameters of their pipeline through the built-in launchpad menu.

+## Data Marketplace

+The **"Data Marketplace"** menu button is an external link for the AI4EF Data Marketplace instance.
+The AI4EF Data-App is designed specifically for users seeking seamless access to the Data Marketplace, enabling efficient sharing and acquisition of various data artifacts within the AI4EF ecosystem.
+This sub-service simplifies the process by allowing users to enter the marketplace with just a single click, facilitating a collaborative environment where data exchange is streamlined.
+Once inside, users can browse, obtain, and manage their data artifacts, enhancing their data-driven projects by leveraging the extensive resources available in the marketplace.
+More details are available at Section 4.5.1.3.

 # Other

 For deployment instructions, please refer to the [README.md](https://gitlab.epu.ntua.gr/enershare/leif_uc_dashboard/-/blob/main/README.md?ref_type=heads) file of the project.
 For any other inquiries, please contact: [enershare@epu.ntua.gr](mailto:enershare@epu.ntua.gr).